 Thanksgiving is about reflection, remembrance, gratitude, and time spent with loved ones.
 Too often, we take our time on earth for granted, and before we are ready, a loved one is gone.
 While we are always aware that death will come one day to those we love, we aren’t prepared for that difficult day.
-But what if you could preserve the memory of your lost loved one, the stories of their life, the tone of their voice, and their beloved quirks of habit?
+But what if you could preserve the memory of your lost loved one, the stories of their life, the tone of their voice, and their beloved quirks of habit by conducting family interviews?

 If the idea appeals to you, sit down with your living loved ones for an oral history interview.
 But what is an oral history interview, you may ask?
 Essentially, it entails intentionally spending time with someone, asking questions and recording answers.
 You may also see this practice called a family history interview or a life interview.

 First and foremost, it’s a tangible way to show someone you love them.
 By sitting down with someone, spending one-on-one time with them, asking questions and sharing conversation, you add value to your and your loved one’s lives.
 You make them feel loved, appreciated, and that they are important to you.
 Also, think about what you could learn from your loved one’s successes, or even more importantly, from their mistakes?
 Did you know that your loved one used to go swing dancing every Saturday night as a young person?
 Did you know how they felt when their first child or grandchild was born?

 People are simple and yet complex.
 So much of our lives take place internally.
 By asking questions, you can begin to know your loved one even more intimately and learn things about them that you may never have known.

 Secondly, it’s a practical way to preserve family history for future generations, to discover the stories that bind our families together.
 In today’s world, so many people are interested in where they came from, what their ancestors were like, and what kind of life they lived.
 New websites pop up every day related to genealogy and family history.
 Do you want future generations to know something about your loved one?
 Take the time necessary to preserve your family’s story.